 Look for the [Databases] section and select [MySQL Database Wizard].

 Here you will need to create a name for your database, along with a username and a password.
 Make sure you note them in a safe place, because you will need them later to configure the WordPress installation.

 - Password: [make sure you have a strong password but easy to remember]

 Once you create the database, username and password, grant all the privileges to your user for the database.

 And this is all for the database creation.
-Was that hard?
+It wasn’t that hard, was it?

 4. Add Database information to the WordPress Config file

 Next, you need to add the database information in the WordPress config file.
-To do it, just navigate to the unzipped directory that contains the WordPress files and look for the [wp-config-sample.php] file.
+To do this, just navigate to the unzipped directory that contains the WordPress files and look for the [wp-config-sample.php] file.

 Open that file in your preferred word editor, get the information for the database you just created and add it to the file.
 To do this, look for the code below replace the [database_name_here] with the name of your database, [username_here] with the username assigned for your database and [password_here] with the password assigned to your user.

 /** The name of the database for WordPress */